Water Utility Board

 Agendas & Minutes

-Visit the Legislative Center Calendar and choose Water Utility Board from the meeting body list to view archived agendas, minutes.
+Visit the Legislative Center Calendar and choose Water Utility Board from the meeting body list to view archived agendas, minutes, and future meeting dates.
 The calendar also provides links to archived audio recordings of meetings when they are available.

 The Water Utility Board is described by State statute and City ordinance.
 It is made up of seven voting members and the Director of Public Health (or his/her designee) as an ex-officio member.
 The board is charged with authority for managing and operating the Madison Water Utility, under the general direction of the City of Madison Common Council.
 The Mayor appoints and the Common Council confirms board members for terms of five years for citizen members (with staggered appointment dates) and two years for the alder members; the Director of Public Health's appointment is ongoing.
 A quorum of the Board consists of four members.